centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 a bug somewhere in the code.
 If this is the case, you will likely see some *stderr* lines printed when executing the check through the CLI.

-A message similar to the one below confirm that this is a bug:
+A message similar to the one below confirms that this is a bug:

 ```bash
 Use of uninitialized value $options{"value"} in pattern match (m//) and critical return